archilex/advanced-tables-docs/v3.md

 > Tip: The easiest way to know how to properly form your filter array is to apply the desired filter to your table and then `dd($this->tableFilters)` at the top of the `getPresetViews()` method.

-### Applying filters with Filter Builder
+### Applying filters with Filter Builder (New)

-If you are using [Advanced Filter Builder](#advanced-filter-builder), you should use the following syntax to define your default filters:
+If you are using [Advanced Filter Builder](#advanced-filter-builder-new), you should use the following syntax to define your default filters:

 ```php
 'follow_up' => PresetView::make()